Superlokkus/RTSP/doc/notes.md

                               between adjacent tokens and delimiters (tspecials), without changing the interpretation of a field.
 At least one delimiter (tspecials) must exist between any two tokens,"
 -   4 RTSP Message "Methods are idempotent, unless otherwise noted."
+-   HTTP 4.2 header field ...  names are case-insensitive